top of page

 What are ELSS mutual funds?

-If you've ever found yourself scrambling in the last week of March, which is the end of financial year in India, urgently trying to figure out where to park money to save on taxes, you're not alone.
+Last Reviewed and Updated: 17 Aug 2026 If you’ve ever found yourself scrambling in the last week of March, urgently trying to figure out where to park money to save on taxes, you’re not alone.
 Millions of taxpayers in India do exactly that every year.
-And somewhere in that last-minute rush, someone usually says, "Just put it in ELSS."
+And somewhere in that last-minute rush, someone usually says, “Just put it in ELSS.”
 But what exactly is ELSS, why does it come up so often in tax conversations, and is it actually a good investment or just a tax shortcut?
+Let’s

 Mar 116 min read